 These four factors are not the only factors that could be considered.
 Other factors, such as standard industry practices, may be relevant and warrant consideration in a fair use analysis.

-For help in deciding whether your use is a fair use or not, please see the Fair Use Checklist.
+For help in deciding whether your use is a fair use or not, consider using the Fair Use Checklist to guide and focus your fair use analysis.